NetAppEMEA/hackathon-vol1-deprecated/README.md

 ### Module 0: Pre-Hack Night work
 Look in a file named PREWORK.md which details suggested activities to do **BEFORE** coming to hack-night.
-It is encouraged that all hackers read thru the PREWORK.md document - even if that means you are doing that during the even.
+It is encouraged that all hackers read thru the PREWORK.md document - even if that means you are doing that during the event.

 ### Module 1: Connect to RaspberryPI, Take Picture and View the image
 1. SSH to remotely connect to your RaspberryPI.